khushigupta02/accountify/README.md

 1. Ensure run.sh has execution permissions:
 chmod +x run.sh

-2.Run the application using the run.sh script: bash run.sh
+2. Run the application using the run.sh script: bash run.sh

 ### For Windows: